rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    for sharing more context that led to the design documented in
    {{?RFC9108}}.

-   Thanks to Andy Bierman, Italo Busi, Benoit Claise, Tom Petch, Randy Presuhn, Martin Björklund, Acee Lindem, Dale R. Worley, and Kent Watsen for the comments.
+   Thanks to Italo Busi, Benoit Claise, Tom Petch, Randy Presuhn, Martin Björklund, Acee Lindem, Dale R. Worley, Kent Watsen, and Jan Lindblad for the comments.

    Lou Berger suggested to include more details about IANA considerations.